Super-Resolution on Rotationally Scanned Photoacoustic Microscopy Images Incorporating Scanning Prior: Introduction

 \section{Introduction}

-Photoacoustic Microscopy (PAM) imaging provides a novel type of imaging modality that integrates the advantages of both optical contrast and acoustic resolution.
-This modality has gained increasing recognition in brain studies, particularly in the field of neurovascular and brain metabolism research \cite{pam11, pam12, pam13}.
-As a hybrid imaging technology, PAM detects optical-absorption-induced acoustic signals, enabling direct visualization of the distribution of intrinsic or extrinsic optical absorbers.
-Compared to other imaging techniques, such as functional magnetic resonance imaging \cite{pam3, pam4} and optical microscopy \cite{pam5, pam6, pam7}, PAM imaging provides a high resolution, a large field of view (FOV), and a deep penetration depth for real-time imaging of the hemodynamics in intricate brain vascular networks \cite{pam8,pam9, pam10}.
-However, due to the point-scan based imaging mechanism, there is an inevitable trade-off between imaging speed and imaging quality in PAM.
+Photoacoustic microscopy (PAM) imaging is an emerging optical imaging technique and has been widely applied in functional brain imaging analyses \cite{pam12, pam13, pam11}.
+Compared to other imaging techniques, such as functional magnetic resonance imaging \cite{pam3, pam4} and optical microscopy \cite{pam7,pam5, pam6}, PAM imaging provides a high resolution, a large field of view (FOV), and a deep penetration depth for real-time imaging of the hemodynamics in intricate brain vascular networks \cite{pam8,pam9, pam10}.